-A new study finds some surprising gaps in the health care received by children and teens with autism.
+A study finds some surprising gaps in the health care received by children and teens with autism.
 Despite seeing many specialists, they are more likely to skip routine physical exams and vaccines than their peers without autism.

 Kaiser Permanente Community